AbdulRehman-Fayyaz/valid_Date_entry/README.md

 # valid_Date_entry
-show whether the ener Date entered is VALID or NOT verification of particular date is based on year, month and year.
-%comments not included-- till now
+shows whether the Date entered is VALID or NOT, verification of particular date is based on year, month and year. program %comments/discription not included-- till now